-Since 2012, the Crisis Center and Chaparral High School have delivered 43 performances of “The Outrage,” reaching more than 12,000 students in 14 schools throughout Douglas County.
+Since 2012, the Crisis Center and Chaparral High School have delivered over 50 performances of “The Outrage,” reaching more than 12,000 students in 14 schools throughout Douglas County.
 Between 2015 and 2017 alone, we’ve reached over 2,400 students, with compelling results: after seeing “The Outrage”, 94% of students surveyed reported that they are likely to take action if they question the safety and health of a teen relationship.

-If you are interested in learning more about these programs or in implementing one of these programs in your school, please contact the Crisis Center’s outreach team at firstname.lastname@example.org or 303-688-1094.
+If you are interested in learning more about the Outrage or in implementing the program in your school, please contact the Crisis Center at email@example.com or 303-688-1094.